sumanchowdhurykgp/sumanchowdhurykgp/README.md

 - Hi, I’m @sumanchowdhurykgp
 - I'm interested in theoretical machine learning (ML) and its applications in computer vision (CV)
 - I’m interested in AI and its applications in Healthcare and Robotics.
-- I’m currently pursuing Integrated PhD (IDDP) in Mechatronics, Computer Vision, and Machine Learning from AcSIR, India at CSIR-CMERI National Laboratory
+- I’m currently pursuing Integrated PhD (M.Tech + PhD) in Mechatronics, Computer Vision, and Machine Learning from AcSIR, India at CSIR-CMERI National Laboratory
 - I’m looking to collaborate on CV and ML.
-- Reach me at: suman.cmeri21a@acsir.res.in
+- Reach me at: chowdhurysuman.cmeri@gmail.com